 Sometimes the best way to get something done is to do it yourself.

-Every day, you and your HR colleagues orchestrate leadership programs, initiatives and partners.
+Every day, you and your HR colleagues orchestrate leadership programs, initiatives, and partnerships.
 You sift through countless new offerings and ideas that may (or may not) align with your goals.

 But your department is also staffed with skilled people who are steeped in the talent needs of the business.
-If you’re not making the most of your in-house expertise, you may be missing out.
+If you’re not making the most of your in-house expertise, you’re probably missing out.

-A DIY approach to learning and development is not about scrapping the external support and doing it all.
+A DIY approach to learning and development isn’t about scrapping the external support and doing it all.
 It’s about finding the right mix.
 Here are 4 directions you could take:

 Take a fresh look at the people who are currently in HR.
 As in any function, HR talent can get pigeonholed into certain roles or tasks.
 As you start to map out the learning agenda for the next year, next cycle, or new initiative, consider ways to draw in a different mix of people.
 Who has an interest or skill that’s underutilized?
 Who is ready for a new challenge or experience?
 What would you like to do?

 This process can be part of HR employees’ personal development and career planning, as well as a strategy for maximizing the talents of your team.
 The chance to lead a session for new hires, mentor a high potential, or develop a blended learning program for first-time managers could be just what someone needs to be re-energized and engaged in their role.

 2. Extend Your Internal Coaching Capability

 Coaching continues to be a growing and valuable way to develop talent.
 Some HR pros have extensive training and experience with coaching; many others don’t.
 But it often falls to HR to coach a struggling high-potential or a high-performer whose abrasive style is causing problems.